 Rocket Mortgage® may grant an escrow waiver if you meet these requirements.

-Government-backed loans from the FHA, VA and USDA require insurance, taxes and their mortgage insurance fees to be paid through escrow.
+Government-backed loans from the Federal Housing Administration (FHA), Department of Veterans Affairs (VA) and United States Department of Agriculture (USDA) require insurance, taxes and their mortgage insurance fees to be paid through escrow.
 FHA and USDA loans require escrow for the life of the loan, while VA loans allow you to apply for an escrow waiver if you’ve had the loan for over a year and are up to date with your payments.